zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 ```

 ### Registering a ZenML Stack
-To bring the Kubernetes orchestrator, metadata store, and all the AWS
+To bring the Kubernetes orchestrator, and all the AWS
 infrastructure together, we will register them together in a ZenML stack.

 First, initialize ZenML in the same folder where you created the `run.py` file: